joewalnes/msp430-shiftbrite/README.md

 Usage
 -----

+1. Allocate a global `shiftbrite` struct.

+    shiftbrite sb;

+2. At startup, call `shiftbrite_init()` function, passing in which pins the first  module in the chain is connected to.

+    shiftbrite_init(&sb,
+                    BIT4,  // Data pin   : 1.4
+                    BIT5,  // Latch pin  : 1.5
+                    BIT6,  // Enable pin : 1.6
+                    BIT7); // Clock pin  : 1.7

-1. Create a `shiftbrite` struct, set which pins the first module in the chain is connected to and call `shiftbrite_init()`.
+2. Create a `shiftbrite` struct, set which pins the first module in the chain is connected to and call `shiftbrite_init()`.

     shiftbrite sb;